mrcodeswildride/trivia/README.md

 # trivia

-This is a trivia web app written in HTML, CSS, and JavaScript.
+Trivia web app written in HTML, CSS, and JavaScript.

 Use this app at [trivia.mrcodeswildride.com](https://trivia.mrcodeswildride.com/).
 Learn how to make this app at [mrcodeswildride.com](https://www.mrcodeswildride.com/).